 What to do if you’ve been involved in a road accident

-If someone is injured or killed in a motor vehicle accident because one of the drivers was negligent, they or their loved ones can lodge a claim with the Road Accident Fund (RAF).
+If you or a family member have been injured or killed in a motor vehicle accident because one of the drivers was negligent, you may be eligible to claim from the Road Accident Fund (RAF).

 This means that even if the driver of the car doesn't have insurance, people injured in the accident (or the loved ones of people killed in the accident) can get money from the fund to help pay medical expenses and to compensate for wages they may have lost as a result of the accident.

-The fund is financed by a fuel levy that is included in the petrol and diesel price.
+The fund is financed by a fuel levy that's included in the petrol and diesel price.

-You can claim from the Fund yourself or you can get a lawyer to claim for you but you will have to pay for their services.
+You can claim from the Fund yourself or you can get a lawyer to claim for you but you'll have to pay for their services.

-You must make the claim within three years of the date of the accident, if you know who caused the accident.
-If you don't know who the driver or owner of the vehicle was that caused the accident, you need to claim within two years.
+You must make the claim within 3 years of the date of the accident, if you know who caused the accident.
+If you don't know who the driver or owner of the vehicle was that caused the accident, you need to claim within 2 years.